jclegg03/.github/profile/essentials/demo/demo.md

 You don't need to worry about the detail about how this all works.
 The point of this demonstration is just to give you a taste of the amazing things you can do with very little code.
 However, there are three technologies that make this work: HTML, CSS, and JavaScript.

-The HTML looks like the following and basically has a simple card with text in it.
+The HTML looks like the following and basically has a simple card with text in it:

 ```html
 <body>